ShivamGupta82/Remind_Me/README.md

 ### Download

-Access the Remind Me application by downloading the JAR file from the [Releases](https://github.com/your-username/your-repository/releases) page.
+Access the Remind Me application by downloading the JAR file from the [Releases](https://github.com/ShivamGupta82/Remind_Me/releases) page.

 ### System Requirements

-Ensure you have Java installed on your machine (version X.X.X or higher).
+Ensure you have Java installed on your machine (version 20.0.2 or higher).

 ### Installation

-No installation required.
+No installation is required.
 Simply run the JAR file.

 ### Getting Started